Xiscollado/angular_landing/README.md

 2.gulp e2e for End to End testing

-3,gulp deploy for for deploy the app
+3,gulp deploy for deploy the app